-Citation Abbreviation Learning Objective Source Insurance Accounting and Systems Association, Property-Casualty Insurance Accounting (Eight Edition) , 2003, Chapter 16 pp. 27-33.
+Citation Abbreviation Dearning Objective Sourc Insurance Accounting and Systems Association, Property-Casualty Insurance Accounting (Eight Edition) , 2003, Chapter 16 pp. 27-33.
 Candidates are not responsible for items in the update to the 2003 Edition.
-IASA 3 D2 Jenkins, W.O., "National Flood Insurance Program, Actions to Address Repetitive Loss Properties," Testimony before the Subcommittee on Economic Policy, Committee on Banking, Housing, and Urban Affairs, U.S. Senate, March 25, 2004, pp. 1-5.
-Jenkins C1, C3 sk Mallor, J.P.; Barnes, A.J.; Bowers, T.; Phillips, M.J.; and Langvardt, A.W., The Legal Environment of Risk Management and Insurance (First Edition), American Institute for Chartered Property Casualty Underwriters, 2000, pp. 87-88, 107-121, and 125-145.
-Mallor et al. A1, A4 SK Marshall, T.S.; and Neale, F.R., "Troubled Waters in Mississippi, The Homeowners Market and the Attorney General Lawsuit," CPCU eJournal , November 2006.
+IASA 3 D2 Mallor, J.P.; Barnes, A.J.; Bowers, T.; Phillips, M.J.; and Langvardt, A.W., The Legal Environment of Risk Management and Insurance (First Edition), American Institute for Chartered Property Casualty Underwriters, 2000, pp. 87-88, 107-121, and 125-145.
+Mallor et al. A1, A4 SP Marshall, T.S.; and Neale, F.R., "Troubled Waters in Mississippi, The Homeowners Market and the Attorney General Lawsuit," CPCU eJournal , November 2006.
 Candidates are not responsible for data in tables or the quantitative data in the Introduction, Mississippi Damage, or the Analysis of Mississippi Homeowner Insurance Market sections.
-Marshall and Neale C3 sk Miceli, T.J., The Economic Approach to Law , 2004, Stanford University Press, Chapter 2, Sections 1 and 2 (pp. 38-54), Section 3.4 (pp. 66-68), Section 3.7, and 3.8 (pp. 71-73); and Chapter 3, Section 1 (pp. 80-93).
+Marshall and Neale C3 Sh Miceli, T.J., The Economic Approach to Law , 2004, Stanford University Press, Chapter 2, Sections 1 and 2 (pp. 38-54), Section 3.4 (pp. 66-68), Section 3.7, and 3.8 (pp. 71-73); and Chapter 3, Section 1 (pp. 80-93).
 The candidate may wish to review some of the material for VEE-Economics, especially on microeconomics and decision making.
 Miceli A1, A3, A4 SK Musulin, R.T., "Issues in the Regulatory Acceptance of Computer Modeling for Property Insurance Ratemaking," Journal of Insurance Regulation , Spring 1997, pp. 342-359.
-Musulin B2 SK National Association of Insurance Commissioners, Accounting Practices and Procedures Manual , 2008, Preamble.
-NAIC APPM, Preamble D3 SKU NEW National Association of Insurance Commissioners, Accounting Practices and Procedures Manual , 2008, Statement of Statutory Accounting Principles 53, "Property Casualty Contracts-Premiums," paragraphs 1-17.
-NAIC SSAP 53 D1 SKU NEW National Association of Insurance Commissioners, Accounting Practices and Procedures Manual , 2008, Statement of Statutory Accounting Principles 62, "Property and Casualty Reinsurance," paragraphs 1-82.
-NAIC SSAP 62 D1 SKU NEW National Association of Insurance Commissioners, Accounting Practices and Procedures Manual , 2008, Statement of Statutory Accounting Principles 65, "Property and Casualty Contracts," paragraphs 1-45.
-NAIC SSAP 65 D1 SKU NEW
+Musulin B2 SK National Association of Insurance Commissioners, Accounting Practices and Procedures Manual, 2009, Preamble.
+NAIC APPM, Preamble D3 SKU NEW National Association of Insurance Commissioners, Accounting Practices and Procedures Manual , 2009, Statement of Statutory Accounting Principles 53, "Property Casualty Contracts-Premiums," paragraphs 1-17.
+NAIC SSAP 53 D1 SKU NEW National Association of Insurance Commissioners, Accounting Practices and Procedures Manual , 2009, Statement of Statutory Accounting Principles 62, "Property and Casualty Reinsurance," paragraphs 1-82.
+NAIC SSAP 62 D1 SKU NEW National Association of Insurance Commissioners, Accounting Practices and Procedures Manual , 2009, Statement of Statutory Accounting Principles 65, "Property and Casualty Contracts," paragraphs 1-46 NAIC SSAP 65 D1 SKU NEW